-A Formula To Recharge Your Battery
+A Formula to Recharge Your Battery

 We live in a world which demands a lot of us.
 Demands on our time; our money; our skills.
 To be honest it is incredibly draining, and if we don’t get to “fill up”, “recharge” and do this often, we can burn out.
 The lack of energy and a felt sense of “empty” is one that comes up often with people I coach.